Senad Gashi: Gashi vs. Takam

 On 22 December 2018, Gashi faced former world title challenger Carlos Takam at the O2 Arena in London with the bout taking place on the undercard of Dillian Whyte vs. Derek Chisora II on Sky Sports Box Office.
 Takam knocked Gashi down three times, eventually winning the fight via TKO in round seven.

 Gashi vs. Chisora

-On 20 April 2019, as the co-main event to Dave Allen vs. Lucas Browne, Gashi faced former world title challenger Derek Chisora.
+On 20 April 2019, as the co-main event to David Allen vs. Lucas Browne, Gashi faced former world title challenger Derek Chisora.
 Gashi switched southpaw from the opening bell, landing an effective counter punch in the second but Chisora connected with a good body shot in the third and took control of the fight.
 Chisora continued to be the aggressor throughout and won by unanimous decision with scores of 99–91, 100–90, and 100–91.

 On 27 July 2019, Gashi defeated Ervin Dzinic by a first-round TKO, for the vacant GBF world and UBF European heavyweight titles in Tetovo.
 On 6 October 2019, Gashi defeated Ozcan Cetinkaya by a second-round TKO, for the vacant WBF interim and GBU interim heavyweight titles in Ljubljana.

+Bridgerweight

+Gashi vs. Lerena

+On 25 November 2023, Gashi faced former world title challenger Kevin Lerena for the vacant WBC interim bridgerweight title at the Emperors Palace in Kempton Park.
+He lost the fight by unanimous decision, with scores of 114–113, 118–109 and 117–110.

+Return to heavyweight

+Gashi vs. Schwarz II

+On 3 May 2025, Gashi competed against Schwarz in a rematch, winning by unanimous decision with scores of 95–93, 99–89, and 96–92.